11 November, St Mary’s Church Hall, 7.30pm.

-The membership subscription for the 2025-26 season is £12.00 or you can come as a visitor for a single meeting by paying £3.50 at the door.
+The subscription for the 2025-26 season is £12.00 or you can come as a visitor for a single meeting by paying £3.50 at the door.
 There is no reduction for joining part way through the membership year.

-Existing members should have received a reminder of how to pay in the September newsletter issue.
-New members can join by contacting our treasurer through the online contact form , who will respond with bank transfer details.
+, who will respond with bank transfer details.
 Or you can pay at the first meeting you attend.

 Meetings are held at St Mary’s Church Hall, Eastbury Road, Thornbury on the second Tuesday of each month between October and May.
 They begin at 7.30pm and last about 90 minutes, usually with a break for free refreshments (tea/coffee and biscuits).